 Washington also wrote a two part tale in 1995 for Valiant Comics’ entertaining Timewalker series.
 Timewalker featured the immortal Ivar Anni-Pada, a millennia-old being who traveled back and forth in time via portals called “time arcs,” having all manner of adventures.
 Washington’s story “Ashes of the Past” appeared in Timewalker #12-13.
 Ivar arrives in Tulsa, Oklahoma in 1921, where he attempts to prevent the lynching of an African American teenager who has been accused of assaulting a white woman.
 In contrast to many of the stories in the Timewalker series, it was a very serious, somber tale.
 Ivar, despite all his powers, is unable to stop a great tragedy from unfolding.

-The story by Washington that has really stood out in my mind all these years was an emotional two part Firestorm piece, “Storm’s Clearing”, that appeared in the DC anthology series Showcase ’96.
+The story by Washington that has really stood out in my mind all these years was an emotional two part Firestorm piece “Storm’s Clearing” that appeared in the DC anthology series Showcase ’96.
 “Storm’s Clearing” addressed the alcoholism of Ronnie Raymond, as he enters a treatment center to deal with his addiction.
 It was a very serious and adult look at the problems of substance abuse.
+The unconventional artwork by Randy DuBurke added to the story’s impact.
 Years later there were elements to it that I would look back on and identify with when dealing with certain of my own personal problems.

 Following the severe downturn of the comic book industry in the late-1990s, Washington found himself out of work.
 According to Comic Book Resources, he was able to obtain employment in such odd jobs as a call center and a warehouse.
 Tragically, Washington found himself homeless on several occasions, and was forced to rely on financial assistance from the charitable Hero Initiative.
 Washington was taken to Mount Sinai Hospital in Queens after suffering a heart attack on June 6, and passed away the next day.